logicmagix/XTide86/README.md

 This project reflects that same spirit: a terminal IDE that encourages curiosity, simplicity, and discovery—*you ask the questions*.
 Tide42 is meant to be your solution, leaving the questions in your hands.

 # Tide42 NEWS:
+06.09.25
+-Tide42 tested and working on 32bit systems and on the newest nvim version 0.11.2 -Added autocmd for default colorscheme.
+Check lines 96 and 154 of init.vim to customize your own palette and theme like habamax, elflord, peachpuff, etc.

 06.03.25
 - Default input layout reformatted with latest push.. feedback requested or alternately change it to your liking in init.vim.